superfeedr/blog.superfeedr.com/_posts/2015-11-24-null-device.markdown

 So, using an identical approach, if you need to **subscribe to a feed with Superfeedr but you actually do not care about the notifications**, you can subscribe using this webhook URL: [`https://push.superfeedr.com/dev/null`](http://push.superfeedr.com/dev/null) which is Superfeedr's null device!

-[^1]: It's important to create the subscripton *before* so we keep polling the feed on the user's behalf.
+[^1]: It's important to create the subscription *before* so we keep polling the feed on the user's behalf.

 [^2]: Yes, there are better ways to do so... and yes, `curl` as a `-o` option... but for the sake of using Unix approaches I wanted to show `>`!